Your Primary Key to Investment Success:

 The world is a dynamic place, not a static one.
 Your investing, therefore, should be a dynamic process.

-HEDGEFOLIOS doesn’t take the “buy and hold forever” approach.
-The goal is to have plenty of cash during the big declines and bear markets, and then be able to invest for the next rise or bull market near the bottom.
-In fact, the strategy is designed to enable the investor to profit from big declines, utilizing the inverse ETFs.
-Using a SECTOR TIMING & ALLOCATION STRATEGY, it’s possible to be long the strongest sectors, and when appropriate, in effect be short the weak sectors via “inverse ETFs and inverse mutual funds” This is exactly why the program is called HEDGEFOLIOS.
+Our HedgeFolios don’t take the “buy and hold forever” approach.
+The goal is to have plenty of cash during big declines and bear markets, and then be able to invest for the next rise or bull market near the bottom.
+In fact, our strategy is designed to enable the investor to profit from big declines, utilizing the inverse ETFs.
+Using a sector timing & allocation strategy, it’s possible to maximize exposure to the strongest sectors, and, when appropriate, effectively short the weakest sectors via inverse ETFs.
+This is exactly why the program is called HedgeFolios.

 That means that during bear markets, you may actually be making profits rather than losing your shirt or your life’s savings.